JonathanSolvesProblems/Baseline-Toolkit/README.md

 **Key Features:**

-- CSS and JavaScript AST parsing using CSSTree and Acorn
+- HTML, CSS and JavaScript AST parsing using CSSTree and Acorn
 - Integration with `web-features` and `compute-baseline`
 - TypeScript-first with full type definitions
 - Configurable analysis rules and feature filtering